Since 1999 our law firm has recovered more than $350,000,000 for victims of investment fraud and misconduct.

-One of the ways brokers and firms try to protect themselves against churning allegations is by marking the investment objective for a brokerage account as “speculation” or indicating a “high” or “aggressive” risk tolerance.
-In so doing, the broker and firm try to make it appear that the customer was willing to take those risks and that active trading is what the customer asked for.
+One of the ways brokers and firms try to mask churning is by making sure that the investment objective for the brokerage account has been marked “speculation” with a “high” or “aggressive” risk tolerance.
+Then, when the account is excessively traded, the broker and firm often argue that the customer was willing to take those risks and that active trading is what the customer asked for.

 So, how do you know if your investment account is being churned by your broker?
-The evidence that proves churning may be hidden from you.
+The evidence that proves churning is hidden in your account statements.

 It is considered fraud and is both illegal and unethical.
-In order to mask churning, unscrupulous brokers may hold on to investments in your account that perform poorly, while selling off those that are profitable.
+In order to mask churning, unscrupulous brokers will hold on to the investments in your account that perform poorly, while selling off those that are profitable.
 In this way, your portfolio can appear to be performing well—thanks to the gains you see each time a profitable investment is sold.
-Unfortunately, your portfolio may be actually losing money on frequent commissions and becoming filled with poorly performing investments.
+Unfortunately, your portfolio is actually losing money on frequent commissions and becoming filled with poorly performing investments.

-Brokers have a duty to recommend only suitable investments to their customers.
-When a broker engages in excessive trading, the broker violates that duty through an activity called "churning."
+Brokers have a duty to place their clients' interests ahead of their own.
+When a broker engages in excessive trading, typically for generating additional commissions, the broker violates that duty through an activity called "churning."
 This violation means the broker and brokerage firm may be held liable for any losses that arise out of the churning of the account.

-There are a variety of measures that may be used to prove churning.
-Excessiveness may be determined by evaluating your account's annual turnover rate and the "break even" or "cost-equity" ratio.
-In many cases, a turnover rate of 6% may be considered conclusive evidence of churning.
-However, churning may be proven at a lower rate.
-Standards also exist holding that most accounts requiring at least a 15% annual return to "break even" meet the definition of "excessively traded."
+Excessiveness is typically determined by evaluating your account's annual turnover rate and the "break even" or "cost-equity" ratio.
+Per both the SEC and the courts, a turnover rate of over 6% is excessive.
+However, with a vast majority of standard turnover rates being below 1%, churning may be proven at a significantly lower rate.
+Standards also exist that determine that most accounts requiring at least a 15% annual return to "break even" meet the definition of "excessively traded."